hzz0024/hzz0024.github.io/_posts/2020/2020-06-12-fst_permutation_outliter_detection.markdown

 # need to change the No. of SNPs at line 21
 ```

 Note that Fst outliers with p-value < 0.001 are 386, while deltap (based on absolute values) outliers with p-value < 0.001 are 259 out of 386 SNPs.
-I will use another post to show the deltap outlier identification from permutation test, and compare that results to single-generation selection tests (used by sea bream paper)
+I will use another post to show the deltap outlier identification from permutation test, and compare that results to single-generation selection tests (i.e. SGS used by sea bream paper)

 6) deltap plotting